Last updated on November 15th, 2019 at 12:37 am

 What do you do if you don’t know what your big dream is?
-What if you don’t have a clue what you’re passionate about?
+What if you don’t have a clue what you’re passionate about doing with your life?
 What if you have several big ideas and you don’t know how to choose between them?

 The right big dream involves a sense of direction and peace in your everyday life.
 It carries you when life kicks your butt.
 It’s your compass–the feats that give your life direction and meaning.
 And it’s linked to what makes you feel happy, or content.

 There’s a little-known foreign film called, Hector and the Search for Happiness, starring Simon Pegg as Hector, a quirky psychiatrist who has become increasingly tired of his structured life.
 Armed with buckets of courage and child-like curiosity, he embarks on a global quest in hopes of uncovering the elusive secret formula for true happiness.
 (Source: Wikipedia)

 In his pursuit, Hector learns 23 lessons about happiness:

 3. Many people only see happiness in their future.

 4. Many people think that happiness comes from having more power or more money.

 5. Sometimes happiness is not knowing the whole story.